Glareone/Oauth2-workflows-using-VueJS/README.md

 </details>

+### Resource Owner Password Credentials Grant
+* Password anti-pattern
-### Resource Owner Password Credentials Grant (Trust relationship client or device, operating system, highly privileged app)
+* FOR Trust relationship client or device / operating system / highly privileged app only
+* Could be used in situations when Resource server and Official Client was produced by one organization: dropbox official mobile app and dropbox resource server.
+* It obtains and uses username and password directly, but DOESN'T STORE IT (delete credentials immediately after getting token)

+Pros and Cons: Client doesn't guarantee that it will delete username and password after obtaining tokens (access and refresh)

 <details>
 <summary>Description of all steps: </summary>

-* It stores and uses username and password directly.
 * The authorization server should take special care when enabling this grant type and only allow it when other flows are not viable.
 * This grant type is suitable for clients capable of obtaining the resource owner’s credentials (username and password, typically using an interactive form).